asciamanna/asciamanna.github.io/talks/phillyxp-legacy-code/index.md

 ## Fearlessly Improving Legacy Code or: How I Learned to Stop Worrying to Love Dreadful Code
 _PhillyXP &bull; November 15, 2022 &bull; Virtual_

-Thanks for attending my talk, Beyond Unit Testing.
+Thanks for joining my talk at PhillyXP about how to Fearlessly Improve Legacy Code.
+You'll find links to any of the resources I discussed in the talk on this page.

 ### Slide Deck